 For macOS 10.10 and later only.
-These two AppleScripts each assist with adding PDF files to iTunes as "digital booklet" PDF tracks.
-Each provides a method for easily supplying Author (artist), Album, Category (genre), Year, Rating and Description tag data which is then applied to the newly-added PDF track entry:
+These two AppleScripts each assist with adding PDF files to iTunes as PDF tracks.
+Each provides a method for easily supplying Artist, Album Artist, Album, Genre, Year, Rating, Loved and Comments tag data which is then applied to the newly-added PDF track entry:

 - Add as PDF to iTunes is a PDF Service workflow that, when installed, will be available in the PDF pop-up menu of the Print Dialog.
 It allows you to save the current document as a PDF file (from any application that uses the Print Dialog) and add it to iTunes.
 I describe here how I use it with Safari Reader.

 - PDF Adder is an applet/droplet that will let you choose or drag-and-drop an existing PDF file and add it to iTunes.
 It can be installed in iTunes' Scripts folder for easy access from iTunes Script menu.

 - Album lyrics/liner notes